burnpiro/erdem.pl/content/posts/2023/2023-10-diffusion-models/diffusion-models.md

 - $$\mu_\theta(x_t,t)$$ (mean)
 - $$\sum_{\theta}(x_t,t)$$ which equals $$\sigma_t^2I$$ (variance)

 The Authors of the 2020 paper decided to set the second part to be __time dependant but not trainable__.
 It's not set to be constant but rather set to equal $$\beta_TI$$.
 This is the same beta from the schedule before.
 Now the only thing that is left is the first part (mean).
 To be honest, I'm not the best person to explain what happens next (mostly because I don't consider myself to be a mathematical mid).
-There are far smarter people and one of them is _Lilian Weng_ who described the hard math of the reverse process [on his blogpost][lilian2021blog] (also check the Appendix A in the 2020 paper [[2]][ddpm2020]).
+There are far smarter people, and one of them is _Lilian Weng_ who described the hard math of the reverse process [on his blogpost][lilian2021blog] (also check the Appendix A in the 2020 paper [[2]][ddpm2020]).
 What we need to know from all of this is that

 $$$
 \mu_\theta(x_t,t) = \frac{1}{\sqrt{\alpha_t}} ( x_t - \frac{1 - \alpha_t}{\sqrt{1 - \bar\alpha_t}} \epsilon_\theta(x_t, t) )